Sparse superposition codes with rotational invariant coding matrices for memoryless channels: Asymptotic analysis by the replica method

 Assuming that the various extrema of the above variational problems are attained inside the optimization domains, the coupled stationary equations obtained by setting $\nabla\Phi_{\rm RS}=\boldsymbol{0}$ read (again $\mathbb{R}^B\ni\bs\sim P_0$, $\boldsymbol{\xi} \sim \mathcal{N}(0,\mathbf{I}_B)$ and $\xi \sim \mathcal{N}(0,1)$)

 The above stationary conditions of the replica potential will be our main tool of analysis (we call the first the $q_x$-stationary equation, etc.).
-Indeed, a powerful feature of the variational formula \eqref{freeEnt} is that the associated stationary conditions can characterize both the MMSE and the MSE attained by the GVAMP algorithm after convergence, in the limit $L\to+\infty$ \cite{takahashi2022macroscopic,pandit2020inference} as we describe in the next section.
+Indeed, a powerful feature of the variational formula \eqref{freeEnt} is that the associated stationary conditions can characterize both the MMSE and the MSE attained by the GVAMP algorithm after convergence in the limit $L\to+\infty$ \cite{takahashi2022macroscopic,pandit2020inference} as we describe in the next section.

 In particular, the ``overlap'' $q_x$ physically corresponds to the inner product $\lim_{L\to+\infty} N^{-1}\mathbb{E}[\bx^\intercal \hat \bx]$ between the signal $\bx$ and $\hat \bx$ that can be either the MMSE or GVAMP estimator.
 Therefore, given one solution $(q_x,q_z,\hat q_x,\hat q_z)$ of the stationary equations (which, as we will see, can characterize both the MMSE or GVAMP estimators), the replica prediction for the corresponding asymptotic MSE per section is $1-B q_x$.
-Simplifying the first stationary equation for $q_x$ we get an equivalent expression of this MSE, which this time depends on $\hat q_x$, and that is more practical/stable when $q_x$ becomes small:
+Simplifying the $q_x$-stationary equation we get an equivalent expression for this MSE which this time depends on $\hat q_x$ and which is more practical/stable when $q_x$ becomes small:

 For a solution $(q_x,q_z,\hat q_x,\hat q_z)$, $E(\hat q_x)=1-Bq_x$, see \cite{barbier2017approximate}.